Last Updated on

 Always pay your bills in full and on time to build a good credit history.
 Once you’ve done so, you’ll easily qualify for regular credit cards.

-2. Know if you qualify for a BPI credit card.
+2. Know if You Qualify for a BPI Credit Card

 Like other credit card providers in the Philippines, BPI sets minimum requirements for those who want to apply for a credit card.
-It’s actually easy to qualify for one.
+It’s easy to qualify for one.

-- Contact number: A home or office landline number.
+• Contact number: A home or office landline number.

-- Php 15,000 – BPI Amore Visa, BPI Blue Mastercard, BPI Edge Mastercard, BPI Skymiles Mastercard, Petron-BPI Mastecard
+• ₱15,000 – BPI Blue Mastercard, BPI Edge Mastercard, Petron-BPI Mastercard

-- Php 40,000 – BPI Gold Mastercard
+• ₱40,000 – BPI Gold Mastercard

-- Php 30,000 – All BPI cards for overseas Filipino workers (OFWs) and self-employed professionals.
+• ₱15,000 – All BPI cards for overseas Filipino workers (OFWs)

-3. Pick the best BPI credit card for you.
+3. Pick the Best BPI Credit Card for You

 Your chosen BPI credit card can make or break your finances.
 Before you file your application, decide which card best fits your needs, budget, and lifestyle.

-- Your spending habits – Where will you frequently use the card for?
+• Your spending habits – Where will you frequently use the card for?
 Will you use it for shopping, travel, dining, or emergencies?

-- Your desired credit card rewards – Frequent user points, discounts, shopping rebates, dining rebates, fuel rebates, or air miles?
+• Your desired credit card rewards – Frequent user points, discounts, shopping rebates, dining rebates, fuel rebates, or air miles?
 Which credit card reward appeals to you the most?

-- Credit card fees and charges – Can you afford the fees that come with owning a particular BPI credit card?
+• Credit card fees and charges – Can you afford the fees that come with owning a particular BPI credit card?

-BPI Credit Card Types.
+BPI Credit Card Types

 Here’s an overview of the different types of BPI credit cards to choose from:

-BPI Amore Visa.
+BPI Amore Cashback Card

 Ideal for: Shopping and dining at Ayala Malls